h3rald/h3rald/contents/articles/10-more-programming-languages.md

 ### Elixir

-Elixir came about in 2011, as an effort to bring more extensibility, metaprogramming and a more [Ruby](https://www.ruby-lang.org/en/)-esque syntax to the [Erlang](https://www.erlang.org/) world.
+Elixir came about in 2011 as an effort to bring more extensibility, metaprogramming and a more [Ruby](https://www.ruby-lang.org/en/)-esque syntax to the [Erlang](https://www.erlang.org/) world.
 If you are already in love Ruby, but you'd like a little bit more oomph, you'll love Elixir: it runs on top of the Erlang virtual machine but it looks and feels like Ruby.
-And Crystal, of course.

 Over the years Elixir steadily grew in popularity, reached a version 1.0, and it now provides really comprehensive documentation, a friendly community and a rich ecosystem of packages.
 Also, if you are looking for a Rails/Django/Express equivalent, the [Phoenix](https://phoenixframework.org/) framework has been used successfully in [many projects](https://medium.com/aviabird/10-amazing-open-source-elixir-phoenix-apps-e2c52ee25053).

+Elixir is also considered a first-class citizen within the Erlang community: if you visit [hex.pm](https://hex.pm/), the title says _the package manager for the Erlang ecosystem_ and it tells you right away how to specify dependencies with Elixir and Erlang.

+If you always wanted to try out Erlang but never did because its syntax scared you, then Elixir can definitely help.

 #### To get you started...